Validating the OS environment

 - Ensure that the hostname also resolves to the loopback interface locally by editing /etc/hosts to include an entry for the hostname of the server after the listing for 127.0.0.1.

-Update the operating system to CentOS/RHEL 7.2, if necessary.
+Update the operating system to the latest CentOS/RHEL version (currently 7.4), if

 Determine which release is installed: